SoumanRoy/MachineLearning/Linear_Regression_Gradient_Descent/README.md

 # Gradient Descent Example for Linear Regression

 This example project demonstrates how the gradient descent algorithm may be used to solve a linear regression problem.
-A more detailed description of this example can be found here.
+A more detailed description of this example can be found <a href="https://spin.atomicobject.com/2014/06/24/gradient-descent-linear-regression/">here </a>.

 ## Code Requirements